The Flow of Seiders Springs

 Both this article and my research have barely touched on the rich history surrounding Seiders Springs.
 I have been slightly more successful in collecting historical water quality data for the springs, but there are still large periods of time in which there appears to be no information recorded.
 This lack of information adds a touch of mystery to this secluded natural wonder.
 Seiders springs are definitely worth a visit for lovers of nature, science, history, and the unknown.

-If anyone has any information about the water quality or flow of Seiders Springs that they would like to share, feel free to email [email protected] to let me know – it would be greatly appreciated!
+If anyone has any information about the water quality or flow of Seiders Springs that they would like to share, feel free to email [email protected] – it would be greatly appreciated!

 Personal communication with geoscientist Jeff Henke